By Everett Long III

 Lately, I have visited the island every March with the N.C.
 Shell Club when we attempt to help kick off a good tourist season.

-My father was not against a person having an adult drink, but I have heard him say many times, “That ABC store will ruin Ocracoke.”
+My father was not against a person having an adult drink, but I heard him say many times, “That ABC store will ruin Ocracoke.”
 He knew that it would open up a different tourist trade and increase the number of visitors.
 He wanted Ocracoke to remain as he found it many years ago, but he knew he could not stop change.

 In his late 80s, he left Ocracoke for the last time.
 He had moisture in his eyes for he knew it was probably the last time.

-He would be shocked and hurt to see his beautiful Ocracoke as it is today after such a horrible storm.
+He would be shocked and hurt to see his beautiful Ocracoke as it is today after such a horrible storm (Hurricane Dorian).
 He always said the people on Ocracoke had an inner strength and fortitude like he had never seen before, and I am sure he would be confident that the people of Ocracoke will use that strength to bring Ocracoke back as she once was…for her citizens and for all of us who love her.

 Everett Long and his bride, Nancy, avid shellers with the N.C.
 Shell Club, live in Cedar Point.